testmunk/docs/android.rst

  1. the virtual emulator
  2. on your plugged in Android device
- 3. on a variety of Android devices with different OS versions in the testmunk device lab.
+ 3. on a variety of Android devices with different OS versions in the Testmunk device lab.

 Running locally on the emulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~